valancej/documentation/_general/projects/getting-started.md

 Under ***Project Settings > Team members***, simply add their email address to send them an invite.

 ![Invite team members to project]({{ site.baseurl }}/images/general/invite-team-member.png)

+## Whitelisting Codeship On Your Firewall

+Codeship is hosted on AWS EC2 us-east-1 region.
+Because of this, Codeship services do not have a static IP address.
+AWS publishes their most up-to-date [IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in [JSON format](https://ip-ranges.amazonaws.com/ip-ranges.json).

+You can enable access for those ranges on your own server's firewall settings.

+Another option, while not fully supported, would be to set up and run your own bastion host.
+This would allow yu to route all Codeship calls through your bastion host and white list only this host.